ETS-Android2/the-underground/README.md

 In our dorm, every student must know four things (every day all day) if he wants to survive:

-- What food is there and how disgusting it is:vomiting_face:.
+- What food ithere is and how disgusting it is:vomiting_face:.
-- Is the rabbi now going to dorm:warning:.
+- Is the rabbi coming to the dorm:warning:.
 - Is the manager downstairs:rotating_light:.
 - Is there a rollcalll now:heavy_check_mark:.

-With the help of the app we developed each student will be able to tweet on his own and watch other tweets pertaining to the above list:sunglasses:.
+With the help of the app we developed, each student will be able to tweet on his own and watch other tweets pertaining to the above list:sunglasses:.

 You can also report a wrong tweet :poop: or check "Like" :thumbsup:.